EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 33 34 35 36 37 38 39 3A 3B 3C 3D 3E 3F
 ~~~~~~~~~~~~~~~~~~~~~~~

-The size of plaintext is 73 bytes so assuming a 64-bit MAC value the ciphertext is 81 bytes
+The size of the protected header field is 7 bytes.
+The size of the plaintext is 73 bytes so assuming a 64-bit MAC value the ciphertext is 81 bytes

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_2 = (